peterramaldes/keg/README.md

 ```
 A KEG URI is identical in format to one for the Web but instead of
 assuming port 80 or 443 any *other* port that is available will be
 scanned using multiple methods to obtain the `keg.yml` file.
-Since KEG
+The URI is
+less important than the existence of this essential file.

-is designed to leverage the existing Web infrastructure HTTP over 443
+Since KEG is designed to leverage the existing Web infrastructure HTTP
-will be attempted first, then HTTP over 80 (exactly the same as
+over 443 will be attempted first, then HTTP over 80 (exactly the same as
 `https://` and `http://`).

 ## Simplified Pandoc Markdown